KristianWold/sum-and-elab/README.md

 # Summary and Elaboration
 We make a [from-scratch transformer](https://github.com/KristianWold/sum-and-elab/tree/main/src/transformer_kristianwold), built with PyTorch fundamentals and a custom optimization loop.
 This project is for educational purposes, and is neither fast, efficient nor high fidelity compared to state of the art solutions.

 The transformer is trained with unsupervised next-token prediction on the entire CNN and Daily Mail [dataset](https://arxiv.org/abs/1704.04368).
 This amounts to 287113 articles, around 1.3B characters.
-This data set features articles with highlights that summarize the body text, making it easy to make a language model (LM) for summerization (body text to highlight,) or elaboration (highlight to body text).
+This data set features articles with highlights that summarize the body text, making it simple to train a language model (LM) for doing summerization (body text to highlight,) or elaboration (highlight to body text).
 This LM is trained to do both functions simultaneously.

 This project also features several technical implementations, such as [data cleaning](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/training/data_cleaning.ipynb), a custom [BPE tokenizer](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/training/tokenize_corpus.ipynb) implemented in NumPy, proper handling of stop token causal masking and [interpretability](https://github.com/KristianWold/sum-and-elab/tree/main/notebooks/interpretability) analysis on the level of word embeddings.